swdotcom/swdc-vscode-musictime/README.md

 ### **3. Generate your personal playlist**

 Click the **Generate AI Playlist** button to get a personalized AI playlist generated using deep learning.
-Your playlist improves as you listen to more music.
+Your AI Top 40 playlist is initially based on your liked songs and global developer data, but will improve as you listen to more music while you code.

 <p align="center" style="margin: 0 10%">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/my-ai-top-40.png" alt="My AI Top 40" />